mahsayedsalem/distributed-url-shortner/README.md

 * Docker to containerize our services.
 * Kubernetes for orchestration, secrets, discovery, load balancing and configs.
 * Docker-compose for services development.
+* ELK stack for Logs Management.
+* Prometheus for Monitoring and Alerting.
 * Github Actions as our main CI/CD Tool.
 * Terraform as IaaC.
-* ELK stack as a centeralised logg
 * AWS ECS as a main Cloud Provider.

 ### Key Generation Service